ebolar/TimeBox/README.md

  (this is a bit like a sales funnel)

  How do you refine the information at each step.
  Thoughts
  - This is what I do for work with project teams.
 Building a strategy and developing a business case.
 Can be applied to individuals as well.
  - This structure provides a cleaner breakdown of the different information and functionality required.
- - Is it possible to build a single integrated interface over the top of all three functions.
+ - Is it possible to build a single integrated interface over the top of all functions.
  - It would be great if the tool could be re-badged for different approaches (eg Agile)

  Brain Dump
  - Rapid capture of ideas.
 Index + title + notes/drawings.
+ - this is a way to capture notes which you may organise or action later.
  - Can get ideas into the brain dump in a number of ways, eg email, spreadsheet, .

  Strategiser / Funnel